 Common Name: Yellow Bristle Grass

-Setaria pumila is a Annual up to 0.75 metres tall.
+Setaria pumila is an annual plant that can grow up to 0.75 metres tall.

 It has edible uses.